 Kevin’s musical talent, teaching and leadership skills, and his ability to work with a diverse group of people contributed to the making of one of the most successful pipe band organizations in the United States.
 Kevin led the band to several West Coast championship titles and a 2nd place award at the 2000 World Pipe Band Championships in Scotland.

 After Kevin’s passing in November 2003, the band changed its name to the Kevin R. Blandford Memorial Pipe Band.
-Kevin’s dear friend and successor, Matt Nonnemacher led the band to many more prestigious titles, including a 3rd and 5th place finish at the World Championships in 2004 and 2007, respectively.
+Kevin’s dear friend and successor, Matt Nonnemacher led the band to many more prestigious titles, including a 3rd and 5th place finish at the World Pipe Band Championships in 2004 and 2007, respectively.

-In addition to competing across the Western United States, Canada and Scotland, the band also performs more locally at church services, graduations, parties and parades throughout Southern California.
+In addition to competing across the Western United States, Canada, and Scotland, the band also performs more locally at church services, graduations, parties, and parades throughout Southern California.

 For a more detailed history of the late Kevin Blandford and the R.P.
 Blandford Store, please read an article written by Paul Blandford, Kevin’s father, for the Scottish Society of the Inland Empire newsletter.